-Have you encountered the term of disk image, or that of ISO image?
-You may have heard it from a tech savvy friend who has a huge library of disks (CDs, DVDs, Blu-Ray disks), but he or she doesn’t appear to use any of them, at least not on a regular basis.
-Well, that friend of yours most likely has created disk images of all the optical disks that he or she uses more often.
-What are disk images and why would someone create or use disc images?
-Read this guide and, by the end of it, you will have the answers to these questions, and more.
+Have you encountered the terms disk image or ISO image?
+You may have heard them from a tech-savvy friend who has a huge library of disks (CDs, DVDs, Blu-Ray disks), but he or she doesn’t appear to use any of them, at least not regularly.
+Well, that friend of yours most likely has created disk images of all the optical disks he or she uses more often.
+What are disk images, and why would someone create or use disc images?
+Read this guide, and by the end, you will have the answers to these questions and more:

-A disk image is a file that stores all the content and the structure of an entire disk.
-That disk may be an optical disk like a CD, DVD or Blu-Ray disk, a hard disk drive, a USB flash drive, a tape drive and so on.
-A disk image is a file that’s the exact copy of a disk volume or of an entire physical disk drive.
-This copy retains all the properties of its source: files, folders, properties and the disk’s name.
+A disk image is a file that stores an entire disk’s content and structure.
+That disk may be an optical disk like a CD, DVD, Blu-Ray disk, hard disk or solid-state drive, USB flash drive, tape drive, and so on.
+A disk image is a file that’s the exact copy of a disk volume or an entire physical disk drive.
+This copy retains all the properties of its source: files, folders, properties, and the disk’s name.

 Disk images are a handy way of storing backup copies of your disks.
-For instance, you might have some Audio CDs which you play on a regular basis.
+For instance, you might still have some Audio CDs you play regularly.
 You probably don’t want them to wear out fast because you use them often.
-In that case, a good way to listen to them but also keep them in a pristine condition - because you will actually not use them - is to create disk images for them.
-The disk images can be stored on your computer and you can simply mount them when you want to listen to your music.
+In that case, a good way to listen to them but keep them in a pristine condition - because you will not use them - is to create disk images for them.
+The disk images can be stored on your computer, and you can simply mount them when you want to listen to your music.
 Obviously, you can rip their contents into another format, but that’s another story.

-The usefulness of creating disk images for your Audio CD s is just an example, but there are more situations in which disk images prove their worth.
-For instance, some software vendors choose to deliver their programs as disk images, which you can download from the Internet.
-A very good example of that are operating systems, which are often delivered online under the form of disk images.
-That’s because disk images are exact replicas of physical DVD disks, and because installing an operating system usually means you have to have it on a bootable disk.
-If you get the operating system as a disk image, which is a single file that you can download from the Internet, you can then burn it on a CD or DVD and, finally, you can use it to boot and install the operating system.
+The usefulness of creating disk images for your Audio CDs is just an example, but there are more situations where disk images prove their worth.
+For instance, some software vendors choose to deliver their programs as disk images you can download from the internet.
+A very good example is operating systems, which are often delivered online as ISO disk image files.
+That’s because disk images are replicas of physical DVD disks, and installing an operating system usually means having it on a bootable disk.
+If you get the operating system as a disk image, which is a single file that you can download from the internet, you can then burn it on a CD or DVD, and finally, you can use it to boot and install the operating system.

 To sum it a bit up, here are some of the most prominent benefits of using disk images: